sst/guide/_chapters/configure-cognito-user-pool-in-cdk.md

 title: Configure Cognito User Pool in CDK
 date: 2018-03-01 00:00:00
 lang: en
-description:
+description: In this chapter we'll be using AWS CDK to configure a Cognito User Pool for our Serverless app using the cognito.UserPool and cognito.UserPoolClient constructs.
+We'll also be using the Serverless Stack Toolkit (SST) to make sure that we can deploy it alongside our Serverless Framework services.
 redirect_from: /chapters/configure-cognito-user-pool-in-serverless.html
 ref: configure-cognito-user-pool-in-cdk
 comments_id:
 ---

 So far we've configured [our DynamoDB table]({% link _chapters/configure-dynamodb-in-cdk.md %}) and [S3 bucket in CDK]({% link _chapters/configure-s3-in-cdk.md %}).
 We are now ready to setup our Cognito User Pool.
-The User Pool stores our user credentials and allows them to sign up and login to our app.
+The User Pool stores our user credentials and allows our users to sign up and login to our app.

 ### Create a Stack